ChatGPT vs Grammarly: What’s The Difference?

 Professionals

-Grammarly is an ideal tool for anyone who works with the written word as part of their job or business.
+Grammarly is ideal for anyone who works with the written word as part of their job or business.
 That’s because it works well with so many apps that professionals use every day.
-It also enables professionals to quickly check their work for embarrassing grammar mistakes before pressing send, submit or publish.
+It also lets professionals quickly check their work for embarrassing grammar mistakes before pressing send, submit or publish.

 My Testing Criteria

-When testing ChatGPT and Grammarly to see which option you should choose as a writer, I reviewed these criteria:
+When testing ChatGPT and Grammarly to see which option you should choose as a writer, I took out a premium subscription for both tools: Grammarly Premium and ChatGPT-4.
+I then used these criteria to evaluate them:

 Ease of use: I paid close attention to how clean the interface was and if there were any unnecessary learning curves.
 Nobody wants to use something that’ll take weeks to get the hang of.